tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 for the practitioner to come up with whilst simple designs are the best -as they're easier to formally state- but hard for the practitioner to obtain.

+We can say that:

+- easy designs are underengineered, so they're terrible: easy to create but hard to use/understand, while
+- simple designs are just what they must be, like a definition or equivalence using an if-and-only-if biconditional, so they're correct: hard to create but easy to use/understand.

+Many ordinary engineers/programmers would say that "you can't learn FP or OOP" because it's too hard and takes a lot of time, but that's something normal!. *Real* engineering is hard and rigorous, not like math or physics but following that very fashion.
+Website painters are not engineers but whatever else, they complain the most but don't have the right to do so, how many juniors come up every year now that programming has hot jobs and salaries?, they're probably in exponential grow all these years.

+The difference is that OOP is hard to learn (I quite passed over there) and it gets the wrong thing all the time, although sometimes is useful but the real underlying problem is not just OOP but the fact that machines (hardware) are made to be imperfect, so OOP will always be wrong, general-purpose hardware is inherently wrong so OOP just scales that incorrectness.

+While FP is hard and gets you the mathematical correctness.

 Even in chaotic systems or stochastic processes we're interested in *modeling* simple equations even when they're no deterministic, but simple linear models can be used to solve the problems properly rather than leveraging complicated non-linear algebra.

 Notice that in engineering we *design* unlike math where we *model*.

 ### Illustration of What Simple Looks Like